-Like all the best smart home security systems, ADT offers an app that conveniently houses all of your commands.
+Like all the best smart home security systems, ADT offers an app — aptly named the ADT Control app — that conveniently houses all of your commands.
 This means you can access and control each of your devices with a simple flick of a thumb.
 Now, is ADT’s app the best we’ve seen?
 No, that accolade goes to Vivint’s smart home system (check out our full review of Vivint).
 But you’ll still be able to customize modes, set automations, check on sensors, stream live security camera footage, dim lights, dial-in the thermostat, and on and on — all from the ADT app.

 Of course, the app is where you’ll arm and disarm your system as well.
 So if you’re anything like us, you’ll spend a good amount of time fiddling with features and watching video footage in the app.
 See below for an image we snapped of the app’s dashboard.